object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

-The :ref:`class definition <python:class>` statement opens a new block, so just like a :ref:`function definition <function>`, it starts with the keyword, followed by the name of the class we are defining, and ends with a colon.
+The :ref:`class definition <python:class>` statement opens a new block, so just like a :ref:`function definition <function>`, it starts with the keyword followed by the name of the class we are defining, and ends with a colon.
 User-defined classes in Python (i.e. classes not built into the language) usually have CapWords names.
 This means that all the words in the name are capitalised and run together without spaces.
 For